halcyon/renewedbrain.com/FAA.md

 There are labs nearby and your appointment has to be after testing and not before.
 Dr. Lacy must receive a copy of this to send with her report to the FAA.

- 	A. The test MUST include amphetamine and methylphenidate as part of the drug panel.
+ 	The test MUST include amphetamine and methylphenidate as part of the drug panel.

-	B. If testing takes you two days, then drug testing must occur after each day.
+	If testing takes you two days, then drug testing must occur after each day.
 (2 drug tests)

- 	C. Not all labs do drug testing!!!
+ 	Not all labs do drug testing!!!
 You must make these arrangements in advance!

-  	D. Drug testing labs nearby:
+  	Drug testing labs nearby:
    	 Labcorp in Lawrenceville: last appt. taken is 4:30 pm (770-962-4847- walk-ins allowed) Quest  in Lawrenceville (470-403-6095; stops all drug testing by noon) Healthstreet- healthstreet.net (no doctor order needed, patient schedules online, tests are more expensive.)